Reported crime in the Waikato region has fallen substantially since the mid 1990s, and remains relatively low.

 DATA SOURCE AND SUPPORTING INFORMATION

 Victimisation trend data are available online at policedata.nz(external link).
-Source document for counts is Victimisations National Chart 3 – Crime Trends.
-Waikato regional counts were divided by the estimated population of Waikato Police District, then multiplied by 10,000 to arrive at a crime rate estimate.
+Source document for counts is Victimisations Crime Trends.
+Waikato regional counts were divided by the estimated population of Waikato Police District (based on 80 per cent of Regional Council population), then multiplied by 10,000 to arrive at a crime rate estimate.
 Future work may be undertaken to refine these crime rate estimates.

 New Zealand’s crime statistics were recently transformed, resulting in new measures and trends.
 WPI has worked with NZ Police guidance to develop a regional trend series for the period pre- and post-July 2014.